jarvisla/Thermal-guild-management/README.md

 # TriSpcModel
-Code for "Managing for thermal guild interactions in warming food webs"
+Code for "Species control as an adaptation for managing thermal guild interactions in warming food webs"